9 simple ways to support women in tech, software, and IT

 Technology changes at a breakneck speed, so ongoing training is critical.
 Don’t get us wrong: You should support professional development for all your employees — not just women.
 However, it can be particularly valuable for companies looking to close the gender gap.

-Women often feel less confident in their computer skills.
-Their own self-doubt may hold them back from pursuing a leadership role, or it may even encourage them to look for work in another field.
-Training can help build confidence, making women feel like they’re truly good at their jobs.
+Women often feel less confident in their computer skills than their male counterparts.
+This self-doubt may hold them back from pursuing a leadership role, or it may even encourage them to look for work in another field.
+Training can help build confidence, helping women recognize they’re truly good at their jobs.
 In turn, this can help with retention and advancement.

-Additionally, on-the-job training for women interested in tech roles can help close the digital skills gap.
+Additionally, on-the-job training for women interested in technical roles can help close the digital skills gap.
 By 2030, skill shortages may result in 85 million unfilled jobs around the world.
 Women are a massive untapped resource.
 Less than 30% of women even consider a tech career compared to over 60% of men.
-Training programs can help women who hadn’t previously seen a tech role as an option to pivot their careers.
+Training programs can help female talent who hadn’t previously seen a technical role as an option to pivot their careers.

 Promote a supportive culture

-An inclusive workplace culture can make the office a friendlier place for everyone.
+An inclusive culture can make the office a friendlier place for everyone.
 Developing such a culture often starts at the top.
-Senior leaders must display inclusive behavior themselves, including showing empathy, delegating opportunities fairly, communicating inclusively, encouraging open dialogue, and supporting the growth of employees.
+Senior leaders must display inclusive behavior themselves, including showing empathy, delegating opportunities fairly, communicating inclusively, encouraging open dialogue, and supporting the growth of female tech talent.
 Other company-wide methods of cultivating an inclusive culture include:

 Allow flexibility

-Since the start of the COVID-19 pandemic, virtually all employees value flexibility.
+Since the start of the COVID-19 pandemic, virtually everyone in the tech workforce values flexibility.
 Allowing employees to shift their work schedules, work from home, and take time off as needed can help improve their work-life balance and your retention rates.
 While most employees won’t argue against a more flexible working environment, it’s often most important for women.

 Put women in leadership roles